-Consider approval of minutes for November 4 and December 2, 2024.
-[Estimated Presentation/Discussion Time: 5 minutes]
+Consider approval of minutes from November 4, 2024.

 City of Denton Board of Ethics

 After determining that a quorum was present, the Board of Ethics of the City of Denton, Texas, convened in a Special Called Meeting on Monday, November 4, 2024, at 5:30 p.m. in the Council Work Session Room at City Hall, 215 E. McKinney Street, Denton, Texas at which the following items will be considered: